 Along with her mother's memory came the instinctive lifting of a strand of metal, hidden under her shirt.
 It was a pretty silver necklace with a huge emerald ring dangling gracefully as it hung.

 The ring was said to be a family heirloom from her father's side, as her mother continually emphasized years before she passed.
 It was the most precious thing her parents left her, and it was not because it was pretty.

 Her mother said it was especially made for her, which was odd since the ring was about several hundred years old.
 She just assumed that because the color of the stone matched her pea green eyes perfectly with its golden shoulder matching the golden-brown shade of her hair as well.

-After staring at the expensive-looking artifact for several minutes, she gently placed it back to its hiding spot but she could not stop holding on to it even when it was already covered with the cloth of her shirt.
-She continued to feel it until she heard one of the cabin crew announce their landing.
+After staring at the expensive-looking artefact for several minutes, she gently placed it back to its hiding spot.
+Still, she could not stop holding on to it even when it was already covered with the cloth of her shirt.
+She continued to feel its form until she heard one of the cabin crew announce their landing.

 She tried to ignore the unexplainable feeling she was having the moment she stepped foot on the country.
 It was a feeling of imposition.
 She usually hated being forced, but for some reason she didn't mind this one at all… which was why she tried her best to shake it off.